pfragkiad/net_notes/swagger.md

 Before building the host, add the `AddEndPointApiExplorer` and `AddSwaggerGen` extension calls.
-After the building, add the `UseSwagger`, `UseSwaggerUI` calls:
+After the building, add the `UseSwagger`, `UseSwaggerUI` calls.
+To allow the `WithOpenApi` methods called by the endpoints, we need the second assembly (i.e. `Microsoft.AspNetCore.OpenApi`):

 ```cs
 IServiceCollection services = builder.Services;